itsrazib1/itsrazib1/README.md

 #### I am Web Developer
 ![I am Web Developer](https://i.ibb.co/6PXQM0Y/Black-Blue-Clean-Digital-Professional-Digital-Marketing-Linked-In-Article-Cover-Image-1.jpg)

-I bring a wealth of experience and expertise to the table, with a strong foundation in web development.
-Over the years, I have honed my skills in React, HTML, CSS, and CSS frameworks.
-My proficiency extends to Next.js, JavaScript, and Firebase, making me a versatile developer capable of creating dynamic and engaging web applications.

-Beyond technical prowess, I have also demonstrated leadership qualities by successfully leading teams.
-My ability to collaborate effectively, communicate ideas clearly, and drive projects forward has proven invaluable in achieving team goals and project milestones.

-My passion for web development, coupled with my experience and leadership capabilities, positions me as a valuable asset for any project or team.
-I am excited to continue pushing the boundaries of what web technology can achieve and contribute to the success of future endeavors.

 Skills:  REACT / Nextjs /JS / HTML / CSS / MongoDB / Express / Node / Firebase